khaors/geocompr/main.md

 For this, however, you will have to resort most likely to Bayesian modeling approaches since frequentist software tools are rather limited in this respect especially for more complex models [@blangiardo_spatial_2015; @zuur_beginners_2017].

 Spatial predictions are one very important outcome of a model.
-Even more important is how good the model is at making them since the most beautiful prediction map is useless if the model is bad.
+Even more important is how good the model is at making them since the most beautiful prediction map is useless if a model's predictive performance is bad.
 The most popular measure to assess the predictive performance of a binomial model is the Area Under the Receiver Operator Characteristic Curve (AUROC).
 This is a value between 0.5 and 1.0 with 0.5 indicating no and 1.0 indicating a perfect discrimination of the two classes.
 Thus, the higher the AUROC the better is our model at making predictions.